kulotsystemstech/css-activity-01-guided/README.md

 ![html-template](assets/css-01--03-html-template.jpg)

-We simply define the necessary HTML layout tags:
+We will simply use the HTML layout tags to define the relevant parts of our webpage:

 ```html
 <!DOCTYPE html>